luckymarmot/Paw-Issues/README.md

 #License

-Sorry for disappointing you, but Paw is not Open Source :( You can find it on the Mac App Store: [Paw HTTP Client](http://luckymarmot.com/paw/appstore) ...
-This is only an empty repository for Issue Tracking purposes.
+Sorry for disappointing you, but Paw is not Open Source :( You can find it on the Mac App Store: [Paw HTTP Client](https://paw.cloud) ...

-But [Lucky Marmot](http://luckymarmot.com) is committed to release some Open Source works.
-All extensions for Paw, will be released under the MIT License.
-Also, I'm planning to release a whole Cocoa Text Library on GitHub in the near future (it will handle NSTextField, NSTextView, autocompletion, line folding, line counting, tokens, syntax highlighting ... a lot of cool stuff).